KristyNerhaugen/run-buddy/README.md

 https://lernantino.github.io/run-buddy/

 ## Contribution
 Made with ❤️ by Kristy Nerhaugen, with Boot Camp instruction and code provided

-### ©️2019 Run Buddy, Inc